Expert tips on handling car accidents

 In every trial we have ever been in, the insurance company's attorneys have asked the court to limit the number of before and after witnesses to one or two, claiming that the additional testimony is duplicative and slows the process down.

-In fact, this is no less than a defense tactic which make trials harder on plaintiffs.
+In fact, this is no less than a defense tactic, which makes trials harder on plaintiffs.

 Why don't all of the plaintiff's doctors come in and testify?

-As a practical matter, although a person’s treating physicians almost always agree with their patients (that they are hurt and that an accident caused the injury), they are trained to be doctors not witnesses, and hate leaving their practice to come to a courthouse ever for any reason.
+Although physicians almost always agree with their patients (that they are hurt and that an accident caused the injury), they are trained to be doctors, not witnesses, and hate leaving their practice to come to a courthouse ever for any reason.
 They often vehemently request not to be pulled out of their busy practice to come to trial.